Review of WellsTrade

 - Stop limit

-There’s also an "all or none" option and two time-in-force selections: GTC (Good ‘Til Canceled) and day.
-Options and mutual funds have separate order tickets with relevant fields that you can access through the tabs at the top of the stock trading ticket.
+There is also an "all or none" radio button and two time-in-force selections: GTC (Good 'Til Canceled) and day.
+Options and mutual funds have their own order tickets with relevant fields, which can be accessed through the tabs at the top of the stock trading ticket.

-The charts on WellsTrade cannot be expanded to fill a full screen, which is a notable drawback.
-However, there are seven chart styles, including dot and candlestick, along with several drawing tools and a few technical studies.
-You can view price data for up to 30 years for securities with long histories.
+Charts on the WellsTrade site cannot be expanded to the full width of a computer monitor, which is a significant drawback.
+However, there are seven plot styles available, including dot and candlesticks, along with several drawing tools and a few technical studies.
+Price data for up to 30 years can be displayed for securities with a lengthy history.

-Option chains on WellsTrade display puts and calls only, without spreads.
-Greek values and special derivative tools are missing, though volume and open interest are shown.
+Option chains on the WellsTrade site display puts and calls only, without any spreads.
+Greek values and special derivative tools are also absent, although volume and open interest are shown.

 Mobile App

-The WellsTrade mobile app offers the same trade types and duration options as the website.
-It also includes alerts and watchlists, but charting features are limited, lacking drawing tools and technical indicators.
+The WellsTrade mobile app offers the same trade types and duration choices as the website.
+It also includes alerts and watchlists.
+However, the charting functionality is limited, lacking drawing tools and technical indicators.

-On a positive note, the WellsTrade app allows options and mutual fund trading, which isn’t always offered by all brokers.
-Additionally, the app provides some banking services, like check deposit.
+On a positive note, the WellsTrade app allows trading of options and mutual funds, which is not always available with all brokers.
+Additionally, the app provides some banking services, including check deposit.

 Other Software